 Ms. Cowles adored flowers (especially roses) and her art often combined them with jungle animals, particularly the “big cats”.
 Her relationship with Connoisseur began in 1989 when arrangements were made to produce a range of sculptures based on her original drawings and paintings.
 Richard Roberts designed all of the felines.
 Diane Lewis designed the flowers, which is why the flower-only pieces have Diane Lewis’ name on the backstamp.
 The mixed feline-and-flower studies do not have either designer’s name shown.

 Unfortunately, due to Ms. Cowles’ advancing age and declining health, the series was short-lived and thus was not as widely marketed as it otherwise would have been.
 Very few retail brochures were printed.
-Shown below are seven of her designs for Connoisseur of Malvern, produced during the early 1990s.
+Shown below are some of her designs for Connoisseur of Malvern, produced during the early 1990s.

 This semi-double striped camellia is a fine example of Connoisseur’s attention to detail in sculpting and painting.
 Unfortunately the final stage (the backstamp) did not fare as well!
 The second photo shows what happens when the piece is “under-fired”, i.e., the kiln temperature was not quite hot enough to melt the decals’ glue into invisibility.
 The absence of a sculpture name probably indicates that this imperfect piece was never sent out for retail sale.
 It is 9″ long and 3.5″ high (approx. 23 cm x 9 cm.)